 “Here come da judge…here come da judge….”

 Everyone goes on and on about “the terrible twos”.
-Weary parents the world over have bemoaned how terrible life becomes once the small ones move past the “cute, unable to escape you” phase that it has become a cliché.
+Weary parents the world over have bemoaned how terrible life becomes once the small ones move past the “cute, unable to escape you” phase to the point that it has become a cliché.
 This might be surprising to hear from the guy constantly going on about the challenges of parenting, but I didn’t find “two” quite so bad.
 Sure Roundbottom could run and hide around the house now, but he was still so wobbly that I could catch him pretty easy.
 That, and his hiding skills still left something to desired:

 “Nothing to see here, folks.”